Audi S8: (D5) Fourth generation

-The release of the fourth generation S8 is planned to begin in 2019–2020.
-For the first time, it will be offered in both short and long-wheelbase versions, with the long-wheelbase S8 (i.e., an S8L) being the sole variant offered in North America.
+The release of the fourth generation S8 was planned to begin in 2019–2020.
+For the first time, it was to be offered in both short and long-wheelbase versions, with the long-wheelbase S8 (i.e., an S8L) being the sole variant offered in North America.
 The S8 is now the flagship of the Audi A8 range, since the nominally higher-end A8 L W12 was no longer offered after the 2018 model year.